 A little bit on Denver - we have 300+ days of sunshine, and many days with just plain blue sky --- not even a puff of a cloud.
 When you go out, you should think of wearing sunscreen.

 If you are not familiar with our City, and need information on location of shopping, distance from neighborhoods to a potential work location, recreation, school information, or even location of churches, just ask me.
 I will preview properties prior to your arrival to utilize the time spent wisely.
-Some properties do not have enough photos, and have been known to take a video or two of the entire property for buyers to see.
+Some properties do not have enough photos, or areas you cannot see thru photos, and have been known to take a video or two of the entire property for buyers to see.
 If you need more information, I have lived here all but 8 years of my life -- I would be happy to help you!
 Once you get here, I will provide a map and other pertinent information on the area you are most interested in.

 I have been told my best virtue is my communication, and something you definitely need when you are not in the State.
 You will always know what is happening in a transaction, as I will keep you FULLY INFORMED.